Benkoff/WebRTC-SS/README.md

 * test - includes self-signed sertificates to test video chatting on mobile devices (such as Android Chromium, which forbid http connection lo local host), use https://localhost:4883 to reach this version, and let your browser ingnore a warning about the certificate.

 ### Project Structure
-* MainController provides HTTP requests hadling, model processing and view presentation;
+* MainController provides HTTP requests handling, model processing and view presentation;
 * Domain package includes domain model and service;
 * Web Socket based Web RTC Signalling Server is located under the Socket directory;
 * Config and Util packages contain configuration and utility classes respectively;